umassamherstmakerspace/3D-Printing/README.md

 <h4>
 Material
 </h4>
 Each filament has its own range of temperatures to print at.
-There are profiles that are setup for specific filaments, listed below are the temp ranges they should be at for reference
+There are profiles that are setup for specific filaments, listed below are the temp ranges they should be at for reference<br>

 **HD**:
 HD consists of PLA filament